typhonjs-svelte/simple-web-storage/README.md

 Provides a set of [Svelte store](https://svelte.dev/docs#svelte_store) functions to connect Svelte w/ the browser web storage API.
 This package is an evolution of [svelte-persistent-stores](https://www.npmjs.com/package/svelte-persistent-store) for Svelte v4+.
-The primary reason to choose this package over alternatives is that it accomplishes the task in 125 lines of code w/ no dependencies besides Svelte.
+The primary reason to choose this package over alternatives is that it accomplishes the task in ~100 source lines of code w/ no dependencies besides Svelte.

 ## Usage